Community First Choice Option

-Community First Choice (CFC), also known as 1915(k), allows states to offer Medicaid attendant care services on a state-wide basis to eligible participants.
-Through CFC, participants would have the option to direct their attendant care services or to receive services through an agency.
+Community First Choice (CFC), also known as 1915(k), allows states to offer Health First Colorado (Colorado's Medicaid Program) attendant care services on a state-wide basis to eligible members.
+Through CFC, members would have the option to direct their attendant care services or to receive services through an agency.

 Attendant care services are those that assist in accomplishing: